 1. Center for Disease Control ("CDC")

-2. President Trump's guidelines - 15 Days to Slow the Spread
+2. President Trump's guidelines - 15 Days to Slow the Spread. (has now become 30)

 4. World Health Organization ("WHO")

 If you have a legal issue involving county ordinances, state laws, executive orders, mask orders, "essential business" classifications or other laws, rules, regulations from your local Mayor or City Council, the Governor or President of the United States, we can help you interpret and advise on new legislation and legal issues dealing with your constitutional rights, freedoms, interpretation of "stay put" or "lockdown" orders and other legal issues such as business loss insurance claims.